ekliao/EricLiaoDigitalGarden/src/site/notes/Web Publishing With Github Pages and Hugo.md

 #source/dupe/begin
 [src](https://levelup.gitconnected.com/build-a-personal-website-with-github-pages-and-hugo-6c68592204c7)
-# Build a Personal Website With Github Pages and Hugo
+# Build a Personal Website With [[GitHub\|Github]] Pages and Hugo

 A personal webpage is a perfect place to let the world know about you and showcase your past accomplishments.
 Put your resume, your projects, your blogs in with a personalized theme which makes people know you have a great taste: all-in-one!
 It’s your portfolio displayed online, a small yet cool project you can do with not much effort, why not?

-With Github Pages, we can host a personal webpage without bothering about finding a domain name, and with Hugo, we have a variety of themes to choose from.
+With [[GitHub\|Github]] Pages, we can host a personal webpage without bothering about finding a domain name, and with Hugo, we have a variety of themes to choose from.
 This tutorial uses a Mac OS and will run several command-line in terminal: don’t worry, it’s absolutely a tutorial for starters!
 Now, let’s start this step-by-step tutorial to set up your personal webpage!

 # Introduction to HUGO and GitPage